 Here, we build on the two-stage regression model presented earlier.

-Suppose, as before, we have our same design matrix X∈Rn,k+1 and our hammer prices Pt∈Rn,1.
+Suppose, as before, we have design matrix X∈Rn,k+1 and hammer prices Pt∈Rn,1.
 We run the first hedonic regression as before, except that we are not concerned specifically with resale and simply treat auction date as another explanatory variable.

 π=XB+δt

 We next depart from the original model.
-Denote the sale observation of our current good as xc and the observation of a single substitute as xs, such that the hedonic predictions estimated above are πc,πs, and Pc,Ps are the respective hammer prices.
+Denote the sale observation of our current good as xc and the sale observation of a single substitute as xs, such that the hedonic predictions estimated above are πc,πs, and Pc,Ps are the respective hammer prices.
 Then our second regression is:

 ωc=b1πc+b2Ps-πc+b3Ps-πs+b4Q

 Here, the subscripts for the past and current sales t-1 and t are replaced by subscripts for the substitute s and current good c.
 The previous regression model assumed that there was no unobserved quality changes in the painting across sales, such that Xt=Xt-1=X (though hedonic prices πt could still change).
-However, in this generalized framework, we assume that characteristics do differ across goods, that is Xc≠Xs.
-Thus, we need to control for those hedonic differences by including a measure of substitution Q in our regression model, which may be constructed from either π or X. This allows us identify anchoring effects in (Ps-πc), as before.
+However, in this generalized framework, we assume that characteristics differ across goods, that is Xc≠Xs.
+Thus, we need to control for those hedonic differences by including a measure of substitution Q in our regression model, which may be constructed from either π or X. This allows us to identify anchoring effects in (Ps-πc), as before.

 What if a painting has multiple substitutes – the multivariate case?
 Let a given good xc have a vector of substitutes Xs={xs1,xs2,…xsd}.
 We can write: